rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 sealed interface DomainError
 ```

 Let's analyze the above code briefly since the function's signature tells us a lot of helpful information.
 First, we have a `suspend` function, which tells us that the function will perform some effectful operation.
-It will likely persist in the newly created portfolio in some databases.
+It will likely persist the newly created portfolio in some databases.
 Once the new portfolio is created, the function returns its identifier, representing the happy path.
 Finally, the function can raise a `DomainError` in case of failure since it's declared in the context of `Raise<DomainError>` (again, check out the article [Functional Error Handling in Kotlin, Part 3: The Raise DSL](https://blog.rockthejvm.com/functional-error-handling-in-kotlin-part-3/) for further details).

 We can start implementing the use case now that we have set up.
-Since we are diligent and well-behaved developers, we want to write tests before implementing the use case, following the Test-Driven Development (TDD) approach.
+Since we are diligent and well-behaved developers, **we want to write tests before implementing the use case**, following the Test-Driven Development (TDD) approach.

 ## 2. Testing the use case